rlgino/java-cards-services/README.md

 ## Maintenance:

 Establish a maintenance plan to apply updates and security fixes regularly.
 Ensure that the code is maintainable in the long term.
-(TBD)
+* At this stage, the proposal plan is getting maintenance every one month, keeping update every dependency and adding new features.

 ## Repository
 [Java Challenge](https://github.com/rlgino/java-challenge-cards)